morinim/documents/ga_string_guess/article.md

----

-`TL;DR`.
+**TL;DR**
 Writing from scratch a GAs system is a great learning experience but for real a task don't reinvent the wheel.
 It's not just a matter of subtleties: issues in a fresh implementation could easily go unnoticed because GAs trade fault-tolerance for performance.

----

 This post is inspired by a question asked on StackOverflow.